CivicActions/guidebook/company-policies/timekeeping-policies.md

 ## 0—Roles and Responsibilities
 ### 0.1	Leadership
-The definition of the Leadership team includes the Chief Executive Officer (CEO), Chief Operating Officer (COO), Chief Technology Officer (CTO), Chief Information Security Officer (CISO), Chief Experience Officer (CEO), General Counsel, Directors of various CivicActions Disciplines, and Board Members.
+The definition of the Leadership team includes the Chief Executive Officer (CEO), Chief Operating Officer (COO), Chief Technology Officer (CTO), Chief Information Security Officer (CISO), Chief Experience Officer (CXO), General Counsel, Directors of various CivicActions Disciplines, and Board Members.
 ### 0.2	Accounting Department
 The definition of the Accounting Department includes all persons who are involved with performing the day-to-day accounting activities, including payroll.
 Roles within the Accounting Department include the CEO, COO, Controller (outsourced), Resource Planning Analyst, and Staff Accountant.
 One of the primary responsibilities of the Accounting Department is to identify and properly classify unallowable costs in accordance with FAR Part 31 and contract specific terms.
 ### 0.3	Program Finance